Gorgosaurus: Description

-Gorgosaurus was smaller than Tyrannosaurus or Tarbosaurus, closer in size to Albertosaurus and Daspletosaurus.
+Gorgosaurus was smaller than Tyrannosaurus or Tarbosaurus, close in size to Albertosaurus.
 Adults reached 8 to 9 m in length from snout to tail, and weighed 2–3 MT in body mass.
 The largest known skull measures 99 cm long, just slightly smaller than that of Daspletosaurus.
 As in other tyrannosaurids, the skull was large compared to its body size, although chambers within the skull bones and large openings (fenestrae) between bones reduced its weight.
 Albertosaurus and Gorgosaurus share proportionally longer and lower skulls than Daspletosaurus and other tyrannosaurids.
 The end of the snout was blunt, and the nasal and parietal bones were fused along the midline of the skull, as in all other members of the family.
 The eye socket was circular rather than oval or keyhole-shaped as in other tyrannosaurid genera.
 A tall crest rose from the lacrimal bone in front of each eye, similar to Albertosaurus and Daspletosaurus.
 Differences in the shape of bones surrounding the brain set Gorgosaurus apart from Albertosaurus.

 Gorgosaurus teeth were typical of all known tyrannosaurids.
 The eight premaxillary teeth at the front of the snout were smaller than the rest, closely packed and D-shaped in cross section.
 In Gorgosaurus, the first tooth in the maxilla was also shaped like the premaxillary teeth.
 The rest of the teeth were oval in cross section, rather than blade-like as in most other theropods.
 Along with the eight premaxillary teeth, Gorgosaurus had 26 to 30 maxillary teeth and 30 to 34 teeth in the dentary bones of the lower jaw.
 This number of teeth is similar to Albertosaurus and Daspletosaurus but is fewer than those of Tarbosaurus or Tyrannosaurus.